ronb12/EchoChat/README.md

 ## 📱 Progressive Web App (PWA)

-EchoChat is a fully functional PWA that can be installed on any device:
+EchoDynamo is a fully functional PWA that can be installed on any device:

 - **Installable**: Add to home screen on mobile/desktop
 - **Offline Support**: Works without internet connection